yh1224/m5-midi-sky/README.md

 #### Settings Menu

-- **None**: Initial state - A/C buttons are disabled, press B to select a setting
+- Initial state - A/C buttons are disabled, press B to select a setting
 - **Mapping**: Switch between mapping modes (1-2) using A/C buttons
-- **Base Note**: Set the base note - adjustable from C to B in semitones using A/C buttons
+- **Base note**: Set the base note - adjustable from C to B in semitones using A/C buttons
-- **Expand**: Toggle expand mode (ON/OFF) using A/C buttons - when enabled, notes outside the standard range are active
+- **Expand**: Toggle expand mode (ON/OFF) using A/C buttons - when enabled, notes outside the standard range are folded back into the playable range

 ### MIDI Note Mapping

 The system maps 15 specific MIDI notes to controller inputs:

-- **Note Range**: default from C3 to C5 (48, 50, 52, 53, 55, 57, 59, 60, 62, 64, 65, 67, 69, 71, 72)
+- **Note Range**: C3 to C5 (48, 50, 52, 53, 55, 57, 59, 60, 62, 64, 65, 67, 69, 71, 72) by default
 - **Mapping**: Each controller type has its own mapping table that converts these 15 positions to specific outputs
 - **Base Note**: Set the base note to shift the entire range
-- **Expand Mode**: When enabled, notes outside the standard range remain active
+- **Expand Mode**: When enabled, notes outside the range are folded back into the playable range

 ## Controller Compatibility